byuflowlab/pyfmincon/README.md

 # pyfmincon
-A Python bridge to Matlab's fmincon (requires a Matlab license).
+A direct Python bridge to Matlab's fmincon.
+No file i/o, sockets, or other hacks.

 - opt.py and optimize.m are the required files.
 - example.py is a working example.